mouguu/twitter-crawler/README.md

 | **`reddit-cleaner`** | Reddit post/comment cleaning               |
 | **`url-normalizer`** | URL canonicalization for dedup             |

-> Built with Rust + `wasm-pack`, compiled to WebAssembly for near-native performance in Node.js.
+> Built with Rust + `wasm-pack`, compiled to WebAssembly for near-native performance in Bun runtime.

 ### DevOps